marcosvm13/blog/_posts/q-for-functional-programmers.md

 Systems.
-Although q is also a functional programming language, it has many features (highlighting its capabilities for array processing) that make it different from other conventional languages such as Haskell, OCaml, etc. Given this situation, we will try to provide an overview of q basics, connecting the missing pieces to our previous knowledge on functional programming, using Scala and Spark as vehicles.
+Although q is also a functional programming language, it has many features (highlighting its capabilities for array processing) that make it different from other conventional languages such as Haskell, OCaml, etc. Given this situation, we'll try to provide an overview of q basics, connecting the missing pieces to our previous knowledge on functional programming, using Scala and Spark as vehicles.
 We hope it also works in the opposite direction, so q programmers can benefit from this article as well.

+It is worth noting that this is the first of four posts that will focus on q and kdb, which we present here:

+1. Q as an (impure) functional language
+2. Q as an array processing language
+3. Q as a query language
+4. Q as a column-oriented database (kdb+)

-It is worth noting that this is the first of two posts that will focus on q and kdb, respectively.
-Since we know that the line that divides q and kdb is unclear, we want to clarify that the first post introduces q as a general-purpose programming language, from the functional programmer perspective, while the second one emphasizes persistence and interaction with the file system, to make the data engineer happy.
-In this sense, data structures such as tables and the q-sql interface will be unavoidable included in both articles.
-Hopefully, each post will emphasize different aspects from them, to avoid the overlapping of content.
-Having said so, we are ready to go now!
+Since we know that the line that divides q and kdb is unclear, we want to clarify that the first three posts introduce q as a general-purpose programming language, from different perspectives, while the last one emphasizes persistence and interaction with the file system, to make the data engineer happy.
+In this sense, data structures such as tables and the q-sql interface will be unavoidable included in several articles.
+Hopefully, each of them will emphasize different aspects, to avoid the overlapping of content.

-## Why q?
+### Why q?

-Each day, our small team spend some time experimenting with new technologies, and we are especially interested on functional languages.
+Each day, the Habla team spend some time experimenting with new technologies, and we are especially interested on functional languages.
 A colleague from the Scala community pointed us towards q.
-The following items summarise the reasons why we decided to give it a go:
+The following items summarise the alleged language benefits why we decided to give it a go:

 - Q is fast, sooo fast
 - Q is a functional query language
 - Q is a well-founded language that relies on APL
 - Q is highly demanded in the financial industry
-- Q is quite a challenge!
+- Q is quite a challenge
+- Q is beutiful!

 After a few months of reading q material and coding, we can confirm that none of the previous items is a myth.
 Although we feel that we still have a long way to master q/kdb, we are confident that we have now a good perspective on how hard it is to learn this language.
-In fact, reflecting this experience is perhaps the major contribution of this post.
+In fact, reflecting this experience is perhaps the major contribution of this series of posts.
+Having said so, we're ready to go now!

-From now on, we will introduce q from different perspectives: as yet another functional language, as an array processing language and finally, as a query language.
-We will use examples from trading to guide the explanations, where we will show q and Scala snippets side by side.
-We want to remark that our intention is not to provide a comparison of these languages, but rather introducing q in terms of a more conventional functional language, for merely didactic purposes.
-Indeed, connecting new knowledge to existing one has proven to be a useful tool for learning.

 ## Q as an (impure) functional language

-Q relies on the shoulders of Kenneth E. Iverson and his (Turing awarded) work on *A Programming Language* (APL) that started more than six decades ago.
+Q was implemented by [Arthur Whitney](https://queue.acm.org/detail.cfm?id=1531242) (Kx Systems), having its first appearence in 2003.
+It relies on the shoulders of Kenneth E. Iverson and his (Turing awarded) work on *A Programming Language* (APL) that started more than six decades ago.
 Iverson emphasises the [importance of notation](https://dl.acm.org/doi/pdf/10.1145/358896.358899) to concentrate on more advanced problems, and finds in programming languages the idoneous setting to make math notation universal, executable and unambiguous.
 In accordance with